Xyraniz/VaultUI/README.md

 The removal or deprecation of public repositories

-If you encounter broken links, missing libraries, or functionality issues, feel free to reach out on Discord: xyraniz, or open an issue in this repository.
+If you encounter broken links, missing libraries, or functionality issues, feel free to reach out on Discord: xyraniz., or open an issue in this repository.

 ---